 The overwhelmingly high concentration of healthcare expenditures is a cause of concern.
 However, it's the high growth in average per capita healthcare expenditure that provides the greatest impetus for the fundamental changes called for by the Forum Vision.
 After growing at the relatively low average annual rate of 3.7% in nominal terms between 1991 and 2000, the average annual growth rate between 2000 and 2003 spiked to 8.2% (see Figure 5).
 Between 2000 and 2009, per capita healthcare expenditures in the state grew at an average annual rate of 6.3%, from \$4,353 to \$7,509.
-The annual per capita growth rate began decreasing near the end of the decade, falling to 2.5% in 2009, largely due to the 2008-2009 recession.98 per capita healthcare expenditures growth rates to the state, with certain modifications.
+The annual per capita growth rate began decreasing near the end of the decade, falling to 2.5% in 2009, largely due to the 2008-2009 recession.

+Figure 5 also shows projected per capita healthcare expenditures in current-year dollars and growth rates through 2022.
+Based on historical tracking between the United States and California, we applied the Centers for Medicare & Medicaid Services (CMS) national projected per capita healthcare expenditures growth rates to the state, with certain modifications.
 For example, we independently estimated the impact of the Affordable Care Act (ACA) coverage expansion on California to arrive at projections for 2014 (see Appendix III "California Cost Curve, Healthcare Expenditures and Premium Projections (Methodology)").
-The figure shows that per capita healthcare expenditures in California are expected to grow to \$13,755 in 2022, representing an average annual growth rate of 5.2% between 2012 and 2022.99 Due to the ACA coverage expansion in 2014, we project a 6.1%100 increase in per capita healthcare expenditures that year, followed by annual growth rates between 4.7% and 5.8% through 2022.101 Aggregate healthcare expenditures in the state are expected to reach \$572 billion in 2022, and total \$4.4 trillion between 2013 and 2022.102
+The figure shows that per capita healthcare expenditures in California are expected to grow to \$13,755 in 2022, representing an average annual growth rate of 5.2% between 2012 and 2022.99 Due to the ACA coverage expansion in 2014, we project a 6.1% increase in per capita healthcare expenditures that year, followed by annual growth rates between 4.7% and 5.8% through 2022.
+Aggregate healthcare expenditures in the state are expected to reach \$572 billion in 2022, and total \$4.4 trillion between 2013 and 2022.102